Add Icons, Lines and Shapes

 Walking routes

 First, create and organize pins into the walking sequence for the various stops you want along your route.
-Rearrange places for this desired sequence by dragging them in the left panel up or down.
 There is a limitation of 20 places on a single walking line.
-If you need more places, create a new layer and start another line from the end of the first route.

 Click the "draw a line" icon underneath the search bar.
-Choose "Add walking route" (or driving route if you prefer).
+Choose "Add walking route".

 Walking route example: